-ZIP CODE SPLIT BETWEEN THESE COUNTIES COUNTY ASSIGNED TO ASSIGNED GSA
+ZIP CODE SPLIT BETWEEN COUNTY ASSIGNED ASSIGNED GSA

-0.5000 10
+THESE COUNTIES ТО

 85220 Pinal and Maricopa Maricopa 12

 85242 Pinal and Maricopa Maricopa 12

-85292 Gila and Pinal Gila 8
+85292 Gila and P Pinal Gila 8

 85342 Yavapai and Maricopa Maricopa 12

 85358 Yavapai and Maricopa Maricopa 12

 85390 Yavapai and Maricopa Maricopa 12

 85643 Graham and Cochise Cochise 14

 85645 Pima and Santa Cruz Santa Cruz 10

 85943 Apache and Navajo Navajo 4

 86336 Coconino and Yavapai Yavapai 6

 86351 Coconino and Yavapai Coconino 4

 86434 Mohave and Yavapai Yavapai 6

 86340 Coconino and Yavapai Yavapai 6

-If outpatient specialty services (OB, family planning, and pediatrics) are not included in the primary care provider contract, at least one subcontract is required for each of these specialties in the service sites specified.
+If outpatient specialty services (OB, family planning, and pediatrics) are not provided by the primary care provider, at least one provider is required for each of these specialties in the service sites specified.
+General surgeons must be available within 50 miles of service sites.

-In Tucson (GSA 10) and Metropolitan Phoenix (GSA 12), the Contractor must demonstrate its ability to provide PCP, dental and pharmacy services so that members don't need to travel more than 5 miles from their residence.
+In Tucson (GSA 10) and Metropolitan Phoenix (GSA 12), the Contractor must demonstrate its ability to provide PCP, dental and pharmacy services so that 95% of members don't need to travel more than 5 miles from their residence.
 Metropolitan Phoenix is defined on the Minimum Network Standard page specific to GSA # 12.

 At a minimum, the Contractor shall have a physician with admitting and treatment privileges with each hospital in its network.
 Contractors in GSA 10 and/or GSA 12 must have at least one hospital contract in each service district.
-This requirement is part of the Hospital Subcontracting and Reimbursement Pilot Program, described more fully in Section D, Paragraph 35, Hospital Reimbursement.
 A list of Phoenix and Tucson area hospitals are included.

-Provider categories\required at various service delivery sites included in the Service Area Minimum Network Standards are indicated as follows:
+Provider categories_required at various service delivery sites included in the Service Area Minimum Network Standards are indicated as follows: